andruschak/openai-gym-retro/README.md

 ## other tips & tricks
-Here are a few tidbits I found while diggging around.
+Here are a few tidbits I found while digging around.

 ### replaying
 If the record variable is set, we will save a zipped bk2 playback file for each environment rendered.
 You can replay this recording using the included watch.py